List of Hong Kong national security cases: Online posts (12 November 2024)

 A 57-year-old male surnamed Chow was arrested on 12 November 2024 in Hung Hom under the Safeguarding National Security Ordinance.
 National security police accused him of "repeatedly publishing online posts with seditious intentions".
-On 8 April 2025 Chow pleaded guilty to one count of "knowingly publishing publications that had a seditious intention", and specifically to having published seditious comments on various social media between March and November 2024.
+On 8 April 2025 Chow pleaded guilty to one count of "knowingly publishing publications that had a seditious intention", specifically to having published seditious comments on various social media between March and November 2024.
 His sentence of one year included a one-third discount for his timely guilty plea.
 His sentencing had previously been adjourned in February pending a ruling by the Court of Final Appeal in a case of Tam Tak-chi.